 How to Ruin an Emerging Market Success Story

+When Dilma Rousseff became president in 2011, she increased public spending.
+She raised the minimum wage, and forced the state-run banks to lend more.
 At the same time, the central bank lowered the discount rate from 11.5% to 7.25%.
 This triggered inflation, which Rousseff aggravated by cutting sales taxes and lowering prices on food, gasoline and bus fares.

 Price controls hurt the profits of the state-owned oil company, Petrobras, and unfairly competed against Brazil's formerly successful ethanol production.
 Business leaders curtailed investment in the face of such government intervention.
 This was only aggravated by problems in the government auctions of road and railway projects, and further interventions in the electricity and banking industries.

 To curb inflation, the central bank raised interest rates in 2012, from 7.5% to 8%.
 This is the same type of stop-go monetary policy combined with wage-price controls that caused U.S. stagflation in the 1970s.

+In August 2016, Rousseff was impeached.
+She was convicted for moving funds among government budgets.
 (Sources: WSJ, Outsider from the Amazon Shakes Up Brazilian Politics, Sept.
 5, 2014; The Economist, Brazil's Disappointing Economy, June 8, 2013; FT, Brazilian president Dilma Rousseff defends record on economy, June 16, 2013; CIA World Factbook, Brazil)

 How Lula Strengthened Brazil's Economy

 Lula enforced an economic discipline that helped it withstand the 2008 financial crisis.
 In 2007, Brazil's economic growth was 5.4%, inflation dropped to 3.6% and the current account surplus increased to $3.6 trillion.
 As a result, Brazilians had more income to spend domestically.
 For these reasons, many investors agreed that Brazil was the strongest of the four BRIC (Brazil, Russia, India, China) emerging market economies.

-The local real estate market doubled between 2003-2008.
+In addition, the local real estate market doubled between 2003-2008.
 This was helped by the creation of a local mortgage market, which did not suffer from the same fate as the U.S. That's because Brazilian banks continued to hold the mortgages, and not sell them to a secondary market.

 During that time, interest rates fell from 16%, loan periods grew to 30 years, and salaries soared.
 Although 70% of Brazilians owned their own homes, most were of low quality, giving homeowners both the equity and desire to move to better properties.
 (Source: The Economist, Brazil nuts, September 9, 2008)